tarmadadj/GREENSLATECodingChallengeComplete/README.md

   but i kept intrigued by how to create a true SPA so i developed a second approach.
 This can be seen in index-old.html
   - Using a true SPA approach with front end rendering using VUE.js CLI, this is a truly powerful tool which implements MVVM pattern using components for rendering functionality.
 I wish to learn more about this developing approach as i feel i could have develop a more dynamic interface with a little more experience.
-Even so i think that what was done is sufficient for this exercise.
+Even so i think that this implementation is sufficient for this exercise.
-  My solution consists of a single App component which controls both the table and the select, it Requests information using Axios and thanks to Vue's two way data binding, it automatically refreshes the table as soon as the data is available.
+  My solution consists of a single App component which controls both the table and the select, it Requests information using Axios library and thanks to Vue's two way data binding, it automatically refreshes the table as soon as the data is available.

   IN both version of the application the data is loaded dinamically when the page is ready using an AJAX Http Request